Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry: A comparison with some prior results

 \begin{corollary} Suppose that $0<p<1/2$ and $3 \leq i \leq n$.
 Let $\F \subset \p([n])$ be an intersecting family with $\mu_p(\F) > \mu_p(\tilde{\G}_i) = p(1-(1-p)^{i-1})+(1-p)p^{i-1}$.
 Then there exists a dictatorship $\F_j$ such that $\mu_p(\F \setminus \F_j) < \mu_p(\tilde{\G}_i \setminus \F_1) = (1-p)p^{i-1}$. \end{corollary}

-\mn Comparison of our Theorem~\ref{Thm:Biased1-intro} with the corollary of Frankl's result (i.e., Corollary \ref{Cor:Frankl1}), shows that the case $\epsilon=p^{i-1}$ of the Frankl corollary implies the same case of our corollary.
-On the one hand, the Frankl corollary has an important advantage over ours: it applies whenever $\mu_{p}(\F) > \mu_p(\tilde{\G}_3)=3p^2-2p^3$.
+\mn Comparison of our Theorem~\ref{Thm:Biased1-intro} with the corollary of Frankl's result (i.e., Corollary \ref{Cor:Frankl1}), shows that the case $\epsilon=p^{i-1}$ of the Frankl corollary implies the same case of our theorem.
+On the one hand, the Frankl corollary has an important advantage over our theorem: it applies whenever $\mu_{p}(\F) > \mu_p(\tilde{\G}_3)=3p^2-2p^3$.
 Theorem~\ref{Thm:Biased1-intro} applies only under the condition (\ref{eq:hypo-intro}), i.e. for $\mu_p(\F) \geq Cp^2$ (for a sufficiently large absolute constant $C$) when $p$ is small, and for $\mu_p(\F) \geq p(1-c(1/2-p))$ (for a sufficiently small absolute constant $c$) when $p$ is large.
 On the other hand, Theorem~\ref{Thm:Biased1-intro} has two advantages over Frankl's: firstly, we only assume that $\F$ is increasing and that $\mu_{1/2}(\F) \leq 1/2$, which is weaker than the intersection assumption of Frankl.
 Secondly, for any $\epsilon$ which is not of the form $p^{i-1}$, our result is stronger than Frankl's, provided the condition (\ref{eq:hypo-intro}) holds.
-In~\cite{EKL16+} we present a combinatorial argument showing that Theorem~\ref{Thm:Biased1-intro} holds when the condition (\ref{eq:hypo-intro}) is replaced by the `Frankl' condition $\mu_p(\F) > 3p^2-2p^3$, providing a `strict' improvement of Corollary~\ref{Cor:Frankl1}, which applies to any increasing $\F \subset \p([n])$ with $\mu_{1/2}(\F) \leq 1/2$.